tk382/HIPPO/README.md

 Prerequisites
 -------------

 HIPPO works on the SingleCellExperiment object.
-You can download the library like the following.
+You can install the library like the following.

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))